-Where to find 25% to 40% in cost savings and cash flow improvements for 2023
+Don't Settle for Less in 2023: Find 25% to 40% in cost savings and cash flow improvements

 With economic volatility and input costs softening across the globe, there is one key question CEOs and PE executives need to ask: How much savings opportunity is there from a pure market perspective vs. how much is possible from achieving efficiencies in the internal and external value chain?

 Don't Settle for Less

 SGS Maine Pointe believes single digit percentage savings targets set internally and accepted in board rooms are potentially too low.